RHlNO/EFID_EBO_Python/README.md

-# EFID_EBO
+# EFID_EBO - Evolutionary Fuzzy Influence Diagrams for Effects-Based-Operations
- Evolutionary Fuzzy Influence Diagrams for Effects Based Operations
+Work in progress repository for my master's thesis research on using fuzzy logic and cognitive processing with knowledge graphs to develop AI solutions to effects-based-operations planning environments.
+The system will use a genetic algorithm based solver to answer source-determination queries to a self-designed fuzzy inluence diagram.
+Further information on the foundation of this work is available on request via the contact form on my personal website [zphill.com](zphill.com)